Dry mouth after brushing teeth can feel uncomfortable and confusing, especially when it happens during a daily routine meant to protect oral health.

 1. What Is Dry Mouth and What Are Its Symptoms?

-Dry mouth, medically referred to as xerostomia, occurs when the salivary glands don’t produce enough saliva.
+Dry mouth, medically referred to as xerostomia, occurs when the salivary glands do not produce enough saliva to keep the mouth moist.

-You may also experience cracked lips, a dry throat, or bad breath.
+Some people also notice changes in taste, cracked lips, or bad breath.

 2. Common Causes of Dry Mouth After Brushing Your Teeth